deepinsight/insightface/web-demos/swapping_discord/README.md

 ## Other notes:

 1. Front-view, high quality, no glasses, no heavy bangs ID photos are prefered.
-2. If you don't want to upload your ID photo, you can use the insightface python package to generate your own facial ID features and save them as a .npy file, where shape=(512,), for uploading.
-3. Each Discord account can execute 50 commands per day to avoid automated scripts.
+2. Each Discord account can execute 50 commands per day.
-4. This is in early development stage, so we cannot guarantee that the result will be great in every cases.
+3. This is in early development stage, so we cannot guarantee that the result will be great in every cases.
-5. If there's any problem, please join our Discord group: [link](https://discord.gg/65Ma47ymPc)
+4. If there's any problem, please join our Discord group: [link](https://discord.gg/65Ma47ymPc)